Digital Marketing for D2C

 According to a 2019 report, 61% of D2C brands rely on social media to reach customers.
 SEO is a close second (51%) in acquiring customers.

 The thread that ties all successful D2C businesses together is a strong visual identity.
 To stand out and compete with traditional retail, emphasis is on brand aspiration and brand recognition.
-The desire to be association to that business has to be strong, this means clear values, clear proposition and clear design articulating the ‘vibe’ of the company instantly.
-If you compare the first impressions of a D2C brand with a high street offering, its uncluttered and specialist – owning its niche.
+The desire to be associated with that business has to be strong, this means clear values, clear proposition and clear design articulating the ‘vibe’ of the company instantly.
+If you compare the first impressions of a D2C brand with a high street offering, it’s uncluttered and specialist – owning its niche.